Why is this important?

 Globally, it is estimated that 51 million children under five suffer from acute under-nutrition, or wasting.
 Wasting refers to a child who is too thin for his or her height.
 Wasting, or acute malnutrition, is the result of recent rapid weight loss or the failure to gain weight.
 A child who is moderately or severely wasted has an increased risk of death, but treatment is possible.

 There are several possible factors leading to wasting, often present at the same time: poor food intake, poor care practices and inadequate sanitation, and access to health care.
 Although they can be found is all contexts and are often linked to high poverty levels, these factors are exacerbated in humanitarian crises where access to existing services and markets are disrupted.

 How are we helping?

-The humanitarian and development aid services (DEVCO) of the European Commission work closely together to ensure joint humanitarian and development programming and hence coherence and complementary in the field of nutrition.
+The humanitarian and development aid services of the European Commission work closely together to ensure coherence in the field of nutrition.